-5.3 Representative VIX-portfolios and Reserves Gains With these numbers in hand we are able to operationalize formulas (7) and (10) to estimate the portfolios implied by the model.
+5.3 Representative VIX-portfolios and Reserves Gains

+With these numbers in hand we are able to operationalize formulas (7) and (10) to estimate the portfolios implied by the model.
 Again, country specific numbers are very imprecise and attention should be placed on the pooled results.
 Table 3 reports the portfolios.
-The values of $\phi$ are large.
+The values of φ are large.
 The futures contracts show shares of risky assets of 10 percent or higher for the different groupings, despite the large amount of noise in the VIX.
 When the noise is removed and the call-options strategy is followed, the shares rise to above 50 percent in all cases, and to near 80 percent for the Asian economies.
-The reason for the high share for East Asian economies is worth highlighting: in the sample they experience crises only when these are systemic (again, this is not a causal statement); this is in contrast with the high risk economies, which also experience idiosyncratic crises.
-These are dramatically different portfolios from those normally held by central banks in emerging markets.
-Finding out why seems imperative: Is it the lack of liquidity of the potential &lt;sup>9Note also that the difference between the optimal precautionary behavior of a high risk and an average economy is not only reflected in the different $\phi$ s but also on the level of reserves held.
-Recall that $R_0 = K + \psi Z$ . markets, domestic political constraints, or simply institutional herding?
-6 The Benefits Our reduced form portfolio model is not well suited for a thorough "welfare" comparison.
-Thus, in assessing the benefits of the hedging strategy, we rather focus on statistics that are robust across preferences and other hard to quantify details.
-In particular, we report the expected gains conditional on a sudden stop taking place.
-We illustrate this for the call-options scenario.
-The first step in computing this statistic is to estimate the likelihood of a jump given that the country has experienced a sudden stop.
-Using Bayes' rule, we have that: $$\Pr(J=1|SS=1) = \psi^h \frac{\eta}{\psi}.$$ Column 1 in Table 4 reports the estimates.
-It is around 70 percent for an average emerging market economy and close to 90 percent for the relatively stable East Asian economies.
-This is important.
-The VIX jumps with a high likelihood at times when the countries need it to do so.
-The rate of return of the "call" strategy is:
+The reason for the high share for East Asian economies is worth highlighting: in the sample they experience crises mostly when these are systemic (again, this is not a causal statement); this is in contrast with the high risk economies, which also experience idiosyncratic crises.10 the lack of liquidity of the potential markets, domestic political constraints, or simply institutional herding?